August 19-23, 2021

 We started to consider a change of plan.
 While we felt OK with the degree of smoke health-wise, McGee Lakes sounded special, epic, grand; exactly the kind of far-off vistas that would be washed out in current conditions.

 Some of the best advice I have for our new smoky hiking reality is to stay near or below treeline, in the realm of near term beauty.
-The face melting vistas are simply less melty under smoke, whereas up close the world is still beautiful.
+The face melting vistas are simply less melty under smoke, whereas the world up close is as beautiful as ever.

 We decided to sleep on it.